 - Cultivate a conversation on the questions of craft, inspiration and the creative process.
 Our objective is a deepening of thought on the work of writing.

-- Lead a workshop discussing your work in depth.
+- Participate in a workshop discussing your work in depth

-Our guest author, together with the director, will provide a one-on-one critique of a submitted manuscript (within guidelines) of your work.
-During Open Retreat, the director is available to critique manuscripts.
+The director, and when available, a guest editor will provide a one-on-one critique of a submitted manuscript (within guidelines) of your work.

 With so few participants the conversations and workshops will be richly personal and deeply focused.